landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-previous-post/README.txt

 == Changelog ==

+= 1.5.4 - January 5, 2023 =
+* NEW: Added new `almSinglePostsLoaded` JavaScript callback discpatched after the plugin has completed the initial setup.
+* UPDATE: Added new admin prompt when activating plugin without core Ajax Load More installed.
+* UPDATE: Code cleanup and organization.

+= 1.5.3 - March 31, 2021 =
+* FIX - Fixed potential ordering issue with using a custom query on sites with a large amount of posts.
+* UPDATE - Added console warning if Ajax Load More is unable to locate target post element specified in shortcode.
+* UPDATE - Added functionality that allows Ajax Load More to fetch elements outside the Single Posts target element and pull them in for display in each load more action.

+= 1.5.2 - February 11, 2021 =
+* NEW - Added post preview functionality - [View Example](https://connekthq.com/accessibility-and-ajax-load-more/?showads=showpreview).
+* FIX - Fixed URL issues with nesting Next Page add-on inside Single Posts add-on.
+* UPDATE - PHP and JS code cleanup.
+* UPDATE - Various updates to support PHP 8.0+.

+= 1.5.1 - January 3, 2021 =
+* Fix - Fixed issue with custom query returning all posts if the query was empty.
+* FIX - Fixed issue with new custom query feature failing to pass the correct data to the shortcode.

+= 1.5.0 - November 11, 2020 =
+* NEW - Added support for custom queries using core taxonomy, category and tag query parameters in Ajax Load More 🎉

 = 1.4.4 - April 22, 2020 =
 * FIX - Fixed issue with anchor links taking user to the top of the page.
 * FIX - Fixed issue with encoded characters in post titles.
 * UPDATE - Added support for Yoast page titles.

 = 1.4.3 - March 18, 2020 =
 * NEW - Added new Single Post [implementation](https://connekthq.com/plugins/ajax-load-more/add-ons/single-posts/#implementation) technique.
 Users are no longer required to use a Repeater Template when using this add-on.